 Instead of training DL models across $B$ different bootstrapped datasets, we proceed as follows.
-First, we perform a simple train-calibration data-split and train a \emph{single} DL model on the training set $\mathcal{D}_{\text{train}}$.
-Throughout this description, we assume that the DL model achieves sufficient predictive accuracy on the calibration set.
+First, we perform a simple train-calibration data split and train a \emph{single} DL model on the training set $\mathcal{D}_{\text{train}}$.
+Throughout this description, we assume that the DL model achieves sufficient predictive accuracy outside the training set.
 If not, we recommend trying a different DL architecture or training algorithm.
-This emphasizes that establishing strong predictability is key for trustworthy UQ.
+This emphasizes that establishing strong predictability is key for trustworthy UQ and, ultimately, for trustworthy ML and AI deployment.
 Next, we create $B$ perturbed DL models as follows: (1) \textit{Weighted Monte-Carlo Dropout.} We create $B$ perturbed models by randomly dropping out nodes in a DL model \cite{gal2016dropout}.
-The probability of drop-out is set to be proportional to the activation.
-(2) \textit{Additive Noise Perturbation.} Create $B$ perturbed models by adding mean-zero Gaussian noise to the weights.
-The noise variance of the added noise is set to be the initialization variance.
+The probability of dropout is set to be proportional to the activation.
+(2) \textit{Additive Noise Perturbation.} We create $B$ perturbed models by adding mean-zero Gaussian noise to the weights \cite{zhou2024knowgraph, gan2026neural}.
+The variance of the added noise is set to be the initialization variance.